 The Theories of Motivation in Sports

-Athletes participate in sports for various reasons -- anything from an instinctual hunger for physical activity and competition to finding a genuine sense of team and community through athletics.
-Sports coaches, trainers, team members and athletes can improve performance by finding the right motivation for each situation and player.
+Athletes participate in sports for various reasons, from a hunger for physical activity and competition to the joy of belonging to a team.
+Coaches can improve the team's performance by finding the right motivation for each situation and player.
 Specific motivational theories exist that apply psychological concepts to sports for increased drive and performance.

 Extrinsic Motivation

 Extrinsic motivation is motivation that comes from an outside source.
-Some of it is tangible, like financial or other material rewards, including trophies or medals.
-Tangible extrinsic motivation is not always possible, or even that healthy, for athletes who may become too focused on materialism at the expense of other aspects of sports.
-Intangible extrinsic motivation includes praise, recognition and achievement.
+Some of it is tangible, such as financial or other material rewards, including trophies or medals.
+Tangible extrinsic motivation is not necessarily ideal for athletes who become too focused on materialism at the expense of other aspects of sports.
+Intangible extrinsic motivation includes praise, recognition and achievement, which can often be enough to motivate athletes.

 Intrinsic Motivation

 Intrinsic motivation comes from within the athlete or player.
-It includes a natural desire to overcome challenges and pride and enjoyment in the repetition of a skill.
-These factors can be used to remind yourself why you participate in a certain sport when you're refining techniques, or it can simply keep everyone feeling good about their work.
+It includes a natural desire to overcome challenges and enjoyment in the repetition of a skill.
+These factors can remind athletes why they participate in a certain sport -- especially during grueling practices.
 Intrinsic motivation is often best supported by a series of goals, whether they're enhanced skill sets or victories in competition.

 Theory of Vitality

-The theory of vitality posits that vitality influences future capacity for performance.
+The theory of vitality dictates that vitality influences the future capacity for performance.
 An athlete has a baseline vitality with which to work and won't stray far from that point.
-Vitality is then affected by actions or effects that either thwart or satisfy the player's needs.
+Actions or effects affect that vitality and either thwart or satisfy the player's needs.
 For example, if a player is extrinsically motivated and praise isn't forthcoming, the player's vitality sinks and he loses motivation.
 Similarly, if a player loves a game and keeps winning at it, her intrinsic enjoyment is satisfied, her vitality rises and she is motivated to continue.

 Sandwich Theory

 The sandwich theory motivates athletes to correct or improve without destroying their sense of enjoyment, pride or inclusion as an equal team member.
 You can use this theory on yourself by noticing your positive contributions to your team, too.
 When crafting criticism, sandwich the need between positive reinforcement.
-This motivates athletes to put forth the necessary effort for improvement, Dr. Lee Crust explains, because their larger extrinsic or intrinsic needs are being met.
+Doing so motivates athletes to put forth the necessary effort for improvement because their larger extrinsic or intrinsic needs are being met.

 Amotivation

-Amotivation is when players lack motivation.
-This happens for a few reasons.
+Amotivation occurs when players lack motivation, which happens for a few reasons.
 Sometimes, the player has no sense of capacity and truly doesn't believe he is capable of performing the way that's required.
-Other times, the player doesn't understand the connection between the actions required or requested and the desired outcome.
+Other times, the player doesn't understand the connection between the actions required and the desired outcome.
 In these instances, coaches and trainers can build self-esteem by carefully building skill sets.
-Another solution is conditioning athletes to understand how their improvements in technique or athleticism benefit their overall performance or their team.
+Another solution is conditioning athletes to understand how their improvements in technique can benefit their overall performance or their team.